Paqmind/useful-services/README.md

 https://wetransfer.com – share files

-https://bundlephobia.com – the cost of adding an npm package
+https://bundlejs.com/ – the cost of bundling a package

 https://miragejs.com – mock server API on the client